WeiliSoeWinn/sunlight-sustainability/README.md

 3. [analysis.py](analysis.py)

     This script analyzes the relationship between CO₂ intensity and the economic benefits (PV Gain) of replacing U.S. coal power plants with solar.
 Then, it identifies a subset of coal plants that are both high in CO₂ intensity (>1.0 tons/MWh) and show significant economic advantage when replaced with solar (PV Gain > $8 billion).
-A scatter plot is generated to visualize the correlation between CO₂ intensity and PV Gain, and the correlation coefficient is calculated.
+    The scatter plot below is generated to visualize the correlation between CO₂ intensity and PV Gain, and the correlation coefficient is calculated.
 Finally, the filtered dataset with high-priority coal plants are exported for further mapping in QGIS.

 ![correlation graph](pv_vs_CO2_intensity.png)